 - Use heatmaps to discover if people are actually reading the description

 You'll be surprised at what small changes in product descriptions and product pages can do to your conversion rate.
 Get a simplified version of this checklist for your desk so you can start creating truly compelling product descriptions:

 Get the checklist

-Need some more inspiration for copy that convert?
+Need some more inspiration for the copy that converts?
 Check out this post: